isotopp/isotopp.github.io/content/posts/2021-09-15-mysql-tracing-a-single-query-with-performanceschema.md

 Looking at other fields in the `events_waits_history` table, we would see the file name as part of the `OBJECT_SCHEMA.OBJECT_NAME` designator for this event.
 That means, we can see how long we waited for I/O coming from this specific file or going to the file.

-Further up in the nesting we would at the statement level see the actual `SQL_TEXT`, and also the number of rows scanned.
+Further up in the nesting we would see, at the statement level, the actual `SQL_TEXT`, and also the number of rows scanned.
 That means we can get a rough estimate why this particular statement instance was slow - for example, the plan was good, the number of rows was low, but we see a lot of actual file IO waits, so probably the buffer pool was cold.

-The manual page above discusses the instrument names at length and it is important to get an overview of what exists and what is measured.
+The manual page above discusses the instrument names at length, and it is important to get an overview of what exists and what is measured.
 Specifically, for statement level entries the instruments vary during query execution and become more detailed, as they reflect the progress in understanding of the server about the nature of the statement as it is executed.

 # An example run

-In a freshly restarted idle server, we login a shell and `use world` for the world sample database.
+In a freshly restarted idle server, we log in to a shell and `use world` for the world sample database.
 This is a tiny database, but because the server has been just restarted, nothing of it is cached.
 We run a simple query: